 - (1) If possible, use the eluent for analysis to dissolve or dilute samples.
 If this is difficult, use a solvent which has a composition that is as close as possible to the eluent composition and which fully dissolves or dilutes the sample.
-For gradient elution, samples are recommended to be dissolved or diluted using the eluent used at the beginning of the gradient method. - (2) Filter diluted sample solutions using disposable 0.45-μm filters to prevent the column from clogging or deteriorating. - (3) Suggested injection volume is less than 50 μL per column. - (4) If using an organic solvent including alcohol, dilute the sample with water to make sure that the final organic solvent concentration is less than 20 % (v/v). - (5) When analyzing a basic sample, make sure to neutralize the sample prior to the injection. - (6) When a sample contains cations (the pretreated sample after neutralization), remove them by using a cation exchange resin. - (7) When a sample contains protein or lipid, make sure to remove them prior to the injection.
-Proteins may be removed by ultrafiltration or by adding acid. - (8) When a sample contains a large amount of organic acids, use an OH-form anion exchange resin to remove them. - (9) When a sample contains hydrophobic substances or surfactants, use a reversed-phase solid phase extraction to remove them.
+For gradient elution, samples are recommended to be dissolved or diluted using the eluent used at the beginning of the gradient method. - (2) Filter diluted sample solutions using disposable 0.45-μm filters to prevent the column from clogging or deteriorating. - (3) Suggested injection volume is less than 20 μL per column. - (4) When analyzing a basic sample, make sure to neutralize the sample prior to the injection.

-· When a sample is dissolved in a solvent other than the eluent and if the sample matrix contains components which do not dissolve in the eluent fully, precipitates may form and clog the column.
+- (5) When a sample contains cations (the pretreated sample after neutralization), remove them by using a cation exchange resin. - (6) When a sample contains protein or lipid, make sure to remove them prior to the injection.
+Proteins may be removed by ultrafiltration or by adding acid. - (7) When a sample contains a large amount of organic acids, use an OH-form anion exchange resin to remove them. - (8) When a sample contains hydrophobic substances or surfactants, use a reversed-phase solid phase extraction to remove them.

-· Full column performance may not be achieved if a sample concentration is higher or sample injection volume is larger than it should be.
+- · When a sample is dissolved in a solvent other than the eluent and if the sample matrix contains components which do not dissolve in the eluent fully, precipitates may form and clog the column. - · Full column performance may not be achieved if a sample concentration is higher or sample injection volume is larger than it should be.
 It may lead to abnormal peak shapes, poor separations, and/or low reproducibility.
 In such cases, please adjust the sample concentration and/or the injection volume.